 - Download BSOD Viewer from here.

-- After getting a BSOD run the software downloaded above and select the latest error in the list.
+- After receiving a BSOD, run the software downloaded from the above link and select the latest error in the list.

 - Copy the error number or driver name